sapokanikann/dummy-data-generator-oracle/README.md

 # dummy-data-generator-oracle
- Dummy data generator for a Police Station Oracle database
+ Dummy data generator for a Police Station Oracle database.

+ After the data is generated, the INSERT statements are saved into the inserts.txt file.